fsantanna-uerj/serrapilheira/Submissao/final.md

 # Research Progress

-We start with an abstract of our project roughly based on the original proposal, since the core research idea did not change.
+We start with an abstract of our project roughly based on the original proposal. <!--, since the core research idea did not change.-->
-We then discuss the progress of five specific goals which we investigated during the year with noticeable advances.
+We then discuss the progress of five specific goals which we investigated and had noticeable advances during the year.

 <!--
  and summarize what we achieved in the first year.